-Mark represented Koll in a dispute over an alleged oral contract for the sale of real estate.
+Represented Koll in a dispute over an alleged oral contract for the sale of real estate.
 The preliminary injunction trial took place in the United States District Court for the Northern District of Illinois (Judge Shadur).
-A preliminary injunction was entered against Mark's client and the case settled thereafter.
+A preliminary injunction was entered against Koll, and the case settled thereafter.

-Mark represented Katy Industries and several individual directors as defendants in a class action a private class action securities fraud case under SEC Rule 10b-5.
+Represented Katy Industries and several individual directors in a private class action securities fraud case under SEC Rule 10b-5.
 The two-month jury trial took place in the United States District Court for the District of Delaware (Judge Farnan).
 The case resulted in a verdict in favor of all defendants, and the judgement was affirmed on appeal.

 HVAC Systems, Inc. v.
 Dun & Bradstreet, Inc. (1989)

-Mark represented Dun & Bradstreet as defendant in a commercial libel case.
-The case was decided in favor of Dun & Bradstreet by the United States District Court for the Northern District of Illinois (Judge Kocoras), with all counts dismissed.
+Represented Dun & Bradstreet in a commercial libel case.
+The case was decided in favor of Dun & Bradstreet by the United States District Court for the Northern District of Illinois (Judge Kocoras) with all counts dismissed.

-Mark represented Dun & Bradstreet as defendant in a commercial libel case.
+Represented Dun & Bradstreet in a commercial libel case.
 The three-month jury trial took place in Sacramento, California Superior Court (Judge Boskovitch).
-The trial resulted in a verdict in favor of Mark's client with no appeal.
+The trial resulted in a verdict in favor of Dun & Bradstreet with no appeal.

 Larese v.
 Dean Foods Co.
 (1987)

-Mark represented an area franchisor of Baskin-Robbins stores in a franchisee termination case.
+Represented an area franchisor of Baskin-Robbins stores in a franchisee termination case.
 The jury trial took place in the United States District Court for the District of Colorado (Denver) (Judge Kane).
-The case resulted in a verdict in favor of Dun & Bradstreet, with no appeal.
+The case resulted in a verdict in favor of Dun & Bradstreet with no appeal.

 Atari, Inc. v.
 Continental Merchandisers, Inc. (1986)

-Mark represented Atari in a fraud and contract case against a video game and computer distributor.
-The two-week arbitration took place before American Arbitration Association, San Francisco.
+Represented Atari in a fraud and contract case against a video game and computer distributor.
+The two-week arbitration took place before the American Arbitration Association, San Francisco.
 The panel decided in favor of Atari.